ergo-services/ergo/README.md

 * Added support of Erlang/OTP 24
 * Introduced new behavior GenSaga.
 It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step).
 GenSaga also provides a feature of interim results, which can be used as transaction progress or part of pipeline processing.
 * Added simple example `example/http` to demonsrate how HTTP server can be integrated into the Ergo node.
-* Important: GenServer interface got significant improvements to be easier to use (without backward compatibility).
+* Important: GenServer and GenStage interfaces got significant improvements to be easier to use (without backward compatibility).
+Make sure to update your code.
 * Fixed RPC issue #45
 * Fixed internal timer issue #48
 * Fixed memory leaks #53